Tara (Buddhism): Pure Land and Buddha family

+In Vajrayana

 Tārā as a focus for tantric deity yoga can be traced back to the time period of Padmasambhava.
 There is a Red Tārā practice which was given by Padmasambhava to Yeshe Tsogyal.
 He asked that she hide it as a treasure.
 It was not until the 20th century, that a great Nyingma lama, Apong Terton rediscovered it.
 It is said that this lama was reborn as Sakya Trizin, present head of the Sakyapa sect.
 A monk who had known Apong Terton succeeded in retransmitting it to Sakya Trizin, and the same monk also gave it to Chagdud Tulku Rinpoche, who released it to his western students.

 Martin Willson in In Praise of Tārā traces many different lineages of Tārā Tantras, that is Tārā scriptures used as Tantric sadhanas.
 For example, a Tārā sadhana was revealed to Tilopa (988–1069 CE), the human father of the Karma Kagyu.
 Atisa, the great translator and founder of the Kadampa school of Tibetan Buddhism, was a devotee of Tārā.
 He composed a praise to her, and three Tārā Sadhanas.
 Martin Willson's work also contains charts which show origins of her tantras in various lineages, but suffice to say that Tārā as a tantric practice quickly spread from around the 7th century CE onwards, and remains an important part of Vajrayana Buddhism to this day.

 The practices themselves usually present Tārā as a tutelary deity (thug dam, yidam) which the practitioners sees as being a latent aspect of one's mind, or a manifestation in a visible form of a quality stemming from Buddha Jnana.
 As John Blofeld puts it in The Tantric Mysticism of Tibet:

-Forms

-There are many forms of Tārā, including various popular lists of 21 different emanations of Tārā.
-Green Tārā, (śyāmatārā) associated with peacefulness and enlightened activity is the most depicted and the central aspect of Tārā from which others such as the 21 Tārās emanate.
-In her Green form, she is often also known as Khadiravaṇi-Tārā (Tārā of the acacia forest), who appeared to Nagarjuna in the Khadiravani forest of South India and protects from the eight great fears.
-She is often accompanied by her two attendants Mārīcī and Ekajaṭā.
-Dharmachari Purna writes on the various forms of Tara:

-According to Sarvajnamitra she has a "universal form" (visva-rupa), that encompasses all living beings and deities, and which changes with the needs of each being.